nuclio/nuclio-templates/CONTRIBUTING.md

 The values file consists of a collection of "field descriptors" to be rendered in Nuclio UI in the "Template parameters" dialog.

 The root of the file is a dictionary.
-For each parameter defined in the template YAML, i.e. `{{ .paramName }}`, there should be a key in the root dictionary, i.e. `paramName`.
+For each parameter defined in the template YAML, i.e. `{{ .ParamName }}`, there should be a key in the root dictionary, i.e. `ParamName`.

 For example, for the following template:
 ```yaml